InnoDB tables are stored in the

 where disk space is limited, you might prefer to turn on

-entire instance using the
+then recreate the entire instance using the

 You cannot freely move